sneakysneak/docs/pages/connector-authentication/bullhorn.md

 ## Partner Setup

-To authenticate the Bullhorn connector you will your Client ID and Client Secret.
+To authenticate the Bullhorn connector you will need a Client ID and Client Secret.
 If you do not already have these, you or a listed Account / Support Contact will need to get in touch with Bullhorn Support to have credentials set up.

 If asked for a callback URI during this process, give